-Students at Pearl River Community College are classified in regard to residency as IN-DISTRICT, OUT-OF-DISTRICT, or OUT-OF-STATE.
+Students at Pearl River Community College are classified in regard to residency as IN-STATE or OUT-OF-STATE.
 The following methods are used to determine student resident status:

-- 1. An IN-DISTRICT student is one who, on the first day of registration of a given term, is twenty-one (21) years of age or older and is a legal resident of Forrest, Hancock, Jefferson Davis, Lamar, Marion, or Pearl River County in the State of Mississippi.
+- 1. An IN-STATE student is one who, on the first day of registration of a given term, is twenty-one (21) years of age or older and is a legal resident of the State of Mississippi.
 The legal residence of a student under the age of twenty-one (21) is the residence of either parent. - 2.
-An OUT-OF-DISTRICT student is one who resides in the State of Mississippi but is not a resident of Forrest, Hancock, Jefferson Davis, Lamar, Marion, or Pearl River County. - 3.
 An OUT-OF-STATE student is one who does not reside within the boundaries of the State of Mississippi.